-Members of the Object Suggest that the policy is improved by adding the following at the start of criterion 8 Suggested Changes: Development should conserve or where appropriate enhance the significance of the grade I listed Church of St Peter (noting that significance may be harmed by development within the setting of an asset) and ensure that sufficient open space and landscaping is retained to the south, south east and south west of St Peter's Church and that sufficient planting is provided, such that its setting of Diocesan House and the Vicarage, are protected.
+Members of the Object Suggest that the policy is improved by adding the following at the start of criterion 8 Suggested Changes: Development should conserve or where appropriate enhance the significance of the grade I listed Church of St Peter (noting that significance may be harmed by development within the setting of an asset) and ensure that sufficient open space and landscaping is retained to the south, south east and south west of St Peter's Church and that sufficient planting is provided, such that its setting, and the wooded setting of Diocesan House and the Vicarage, are protected.
 Comments noted St Peter including any contribution made to that significance by setting.
-This includes but is not limited to ensuring that sufficient open space and landscaping is retained to the south, south east and south west of St Peter's Church and that sufficient planting is provided, such that its setting, and the wooded setting of Diocesan House and the Vicarage, are protected public small village to accommodate.
-No but the principal of the allocation has infrastructure, public already been transport, not on fine agricultural land when there are more appropriate, larger sites elsewhere.
-This will lead to congestion, increased air pollution, damage to wildlife, destruction of the rural countryside. agreed through the South Norfolk Local Plan and as the site now has outline planning permission it is considered to be appropriate to carry forward into this plan.
+This includes but is not limited to ensuring that sufficient open space and landscaping is retained to the south, south east and south west of St Peter's Church and that sufficient planting is provided, such that its setting, and the wooded setting of Diocesan House and the Vicarage, are protected None public small village to accommodate.
+No infrastructure, public but the principal of the allocation has already been

+transport, not on fine agreed through the

+agricultural land when South Norfolk

+there are more Local Plan and as

+appropriate, larger sites the site now has

+elsewhere.
+This will lead outline planning

+to congestion, increased permission it is

+air pollution, damage to considered to be

+wildlife, destruction of the appropriate to carry

+rural countryside. forward into this

+plan.